Amsterdam | Search | Site map | Index

-Chess Museum Amsterdam (Max Euwe Centrum)
+Chess Museum in Amsterdam

 The game of chess is very popular in the Netherlands and its enthusiasts in Amsterdam have their center close to most lively square in the city – the Leidseplein.
 Along with chess hall, library and an office, a small museum tells the history of chess and the history of life of the Dutchman Max Euwe, the fifth World Chess Champion.